Getting Started

 Check status

-SOURCE TYPE HEALTH github poll healthy linear poll healthy claude-code hook —Use orgloop module list to see all loaded modules, or orgloop module status my-org for a detailed view with per-source health.
+SOURCE TYPE HEALTH github poll healthy linear poll healthy claude-code hook —Use orgloop status for a detailed view with per-source health.
+The runtime also exposes a REST API at http://127.0.0.1:4800/api/ for programmatic monitoring — see Architecture for endpoints.

 Next steps

-Section titled “Next steps”- User Guide — day-to-day operations: logs, testing, customization, modules
+Section titled “Next steps”- User Guide — day-to-day operations: logs, testing, customization

 - What is OrgLoop? — deeper introduction to Organization as Code